zlatanvasovic/hackwork/CONTRIBUTING.md

 guidelines before opening any issue.

 - **Search for existing issues.** It's painful to go through a lot of duplicate issues.
-You help a lot by first checking does someone else reported the same issue.
+You help a lot by first checking has someone else reported the same issue.
 - **Be sure that the bug is within the Hackwork core.** I can't fix errors with your web server, but I can help, though.